Payroll 101: How Payroll Works and Why It Matters

 The Importance of Payroll

 Being paid for the work you do is the bedrock of the employer-employee relationship.
 It is an expectation that is almost entirely implicit—imagine, for example, asking in a job interview whether you’ll be paid on time and accurately—until something goes wrong, at which point the entire relationship is at risk.
 Payroll is therefore absolutely critical . . . but it’s also complicated, time-consuming, stressful, and never-ending.
-Even small payroll mistakes create huge headaches, and larger ones can land an organization in deep legal and financial trouble with employees or the government.
+Even small payroll mistakes and payroll errors create huge headaches, and larger ones can land an organization in deep legal and financial trouble with employees or the government.
 Yet despite its critical nature, even basic payroll knowledge is relatively scarce outside of the groups or individuals who actually handle payroll.

 That’s unfortunate because understanding what payroll really does and how critical it is increases the chances it will get the attention it deserves.
 Organizations should treat those responsible for payroll processing like gold, and make doubly sure to provide everything they need to process payroll accurately and efficiently.
 Whether that arrives in the form of plenty of time to process payroll manually, capable and integrated payroll software, or a third-party payroll service, the effort an organization spends on payroll proficiency will be well worth it in the end, for both employee satisfaction and the longevity of the organization itself.